Project-Pandora-Game/pandora-documentation/asset_creation/Asset_creation_tutorial.md

 m_prints=crown t-shirt_print_crown.png
 m_prints=noPrint
 ```
-The first line means that the default print of the t-shirt, the kissing smilie is replaced by the crown print image, when the module with
+The first line means that the default print of the t-shirt, the kissing smiley is replaced by the crown print image, when the module with
 the name `prints` (defined in the `t-shirt1.asset.ts` file) is set by the user to the state `crown`.
 The second line means that when the state `noPrint` is set, this layer will show no image, making the asset a t-shirt without print.